Kahlua, Contrition; In Lieu of Love

 His first bet had been heroin.
 He could ruin everything with that; even without dying it’d be as good as suicide if he started on it.
 But like a coward he’d gotten Nick to talk him out of it and then he managed to be a piece of shit to Seth, too, and it was like he couldn’t stop hurting every fucking person in his life he came across.
 He’d been rollercoastering through it, between fever-high anger at them all and then the devastating drop back down into the fact that he knew the real problem and it was him.

 He’d spent a week or so getting beyond wasted; pushing even his alcoholic’s tolerance past its limit more than once and puking like a college kid.
 But then he’d dropped into that devastation again and realized he didn’t deserve that anymore, the reprieve that alcohol gave him—not when he’d broken ‘Key’s heart and left him with the pain he kept seeing in his eyes.
 Anarchy had to feel it.
-So Kohao decided he did, too.
+So Kato decided he did, too.

 That’s when he stopped drinking so heavily when going out; started going back to what he termed the ‘Disconnect’ method, which was as painful as a self-dissection and therefore, he felt, perfect fucking punishment.
-Storm had bailed him out the other night, with keen eyes and kindness, but he knew it was undeserved so tonight he’d fled to a safer spot, or rather—an unsafer spot, where he was sure none of his friends frequented and he wouldn’t have to worry about being rescued from himself—or anyone else—against his will.
+Storm had bailed him out the other night, with keen eyes and relative kindness, but he knew it was undeserved so tonight he’d fled to a safer spot, or rather—an unsafer spot, where he was sure none of his friends frequented and he wouldn’t have to worry about being rescued from himself—or anyone else—against his will.

-Gripping his empty glass, Kohao let out a shaky breath, hating the anxiety in his chest.
+Gripping his empty glass, Kato let out a shaky breath, hating the anxiety in his chest.
 The bar should’ve felt familiar, to him; should have felt like his own territory.
 But he wasn’t running himself the way he was used to; he’d had a couple of shots but was nowhere near drunk.
 Guilt and loss had made homes in his chest and stomach and he was determined to keep them there, deserved, not drown them in alcohol.

 But he was also determined to live up to the worth he felt suited him—and that meant finding someone to take him home and use him.
 His tried-and-true method of blacking the fuck out was now no longer allowed, so he was left drawing breaths and trying to disconnect; to blank out emotion, history, reality.
 Reduce himself to a machine, an object—to become a single facet of himself and nothing more.
 He decided to sum his identity up through his ‘fuck me’ choker: Focus on that, contain his worth in it.